Hold-And-Modify: Original Chip Set HAM mode (HAM6)

-HAM6 mode, named for the 6 bits of data per pixel, was introduced with the Original Chip Set and was retained in the later Enhanced Chip Set and Advanced Graphics Architecture.
+HAM6 mode, named for the 6 bits of data per pixel, was introduced with the Original Chip Set and was retained in the later Enhanced Chip Set and Advanced Graphics Architecture (AGA).
 HAM6 allows up to 4096 colors to be displayed simultaneously at resolutions from 320×200 to 360×576.

 HAM6 encoding uses six bits per pixel: two bits for control and four bits for data.
 If the two control bits are both set to zero, the four remaining bits are used to index one of the 16 preset color registers, operating in the fashion of a normal indexed bitmap.
 The other three possible control bit patterns indicate that the color of the previous pixel (to the left) on the scanline should be used and the data bits should instead be used to modify the value of the red, green or blue component.
 Consequently, there are four possibilities:

-Set: Use the 4 bits of data to index a color from the 16 color palette.
-Use that color for this pixel.

-Modify Red: Hold the green and blue color components of the previous pixel.
-Use the 4 bits of data as the new red color component of this pixel.

-Modify Green: Hold the red and blue color components of the previous pixel.
-Use the 4 bits of data as the new green color component of this pixel.

-Modify Blue: Hold the red and green color components of the previous pixel.
-Use the 4 bits of data as the new blue color component of this pixel.

 HAM5

 A similar mode, HAM5, is also available where only 5 bits of data per pixel are used.
 The sixth bit is always zero, so only the blue color component can be modified.
+Because only the blue component can be modified without a SET command, the effect is limited to moderate increase of the number of yellow-blue color shades displayed.

 This mode is not as flexible as HAM6 and not widely used.

+On the AGA chipset, HAM5 no longer exists.

+HAM4

+It's also possible to use HAM mode with 4 bitplanes.
+Practical use is limited, but this technique was used in demos.

+HAM7

+It is possible to set up HAM mode with 7 bitplanes on OCS/ECS, but that will use only 4 bitplanes.
+This technique was demonstrated in the “HAM Eager” demo.
+On the AGA chipset, HAM7 no longer exists.